irenelee5645/irenelee5645.github.io/_projects/swing.md

 ---
 Summer 2019

-I have created various games as I explored JAVA Swing library.
+I have created various games as I explored Java Swing library.

 **Shooting Game**
 * An archaic game that uses a keyboard